There is nothing quite like the sight of a French Bulldog, with their big round eyes and cute snub noses and precious wide grins.

 For this reason, veterinarians often recommend that the owner/breeder use a DAP (Adaptil) collar starting a few days prior to the C section date.

-This collar is infused with pheromones that may help support the bonding process before after delivery.
+This collar is infused with pheromones that may help support the bonding process before delivery.
 However, the breeder still must be prepared to hand-feed and fully care for the puppies starting the moment they are born – just in case the mother dog does not.

 Stop pest control medications and food